Dragory/role-preview-for-discord/README.md

-# New Project

-> ✨ Bootstrapped with Create Snowpack App (CSA).
+# Role Preview for Discord

+This is a tool that allows you to preview Discord role colors on the dark and light theme simultaneously, optionally also applying various color blindness filters to create accessible roles.

+Visit [https://dragory.github.io/role-preview-for-discord](https://dragory.github.io/role-preview-for-discord) to use the tool!

-## Available Scripts
+## Development

-### npm start
+### Scripts

-Runs the app in the development mode.
+#### npm run dev

+Run the development server that automatically watches for file changes.
-Open http://localhost:8080 to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view the page.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

-### npm run build
+#### npm run build

-Builds a static copy of your site to the `build/` folder.
-Your app is ready to be deployed!

-**For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" to your `snowpack.config.js` config file.

-### npm test

-Launches the application test runner.
-Run with the `--watch` flag (`npm test -- --watch`) to run in interactive watch mode.
+Build the app to the `/docs` folder (for GitHub Pages)